 Neither you, nor the coeditors you shared it with will be able to recover it again.

 Connect your Facebook account to Prezi and let your likes appear on your timeline.

 You can change this under Settings & Account at any time.

 Transcript of Copy of Poetry Scavenger Hunt WebQuest

 As we have studied in class, you can find examples of poetry in many different kinds of writing.
 Poetry can be found in stories, song lyrics, and even news articles.
 For this activity, you are going to be a detective who will decipher some clues about famous poets and their poetry.
 As you work through this task, you will look up the information needed to solve the case.
 To finish your task, you will need to know the name of an excellent poet, titles to some of his/her poems, and what figurative language techniques are found in those poems.

-Step 1: Using your own knowledge or the web site provided to write down the definition for the following terms:
+Using your own knowledge or the web site provided to write down the definition for the following terms in your ELA ISN:

 •Simile •Metaphor •Rhyme

 •Personification •Hyperbole •Alliteration